Silicon Carbide ＜Types of SiC Power Devices＞ | Electronics Basics | ROHM

 SiC SBD Device Structure and Features

-Incorporating SiC high-speed device construction into Schottky barrier diodes (SBDs) makes it possible to achieve withstand voltages greater than 600V (in contrast to ~200V with silicon SBDs).
+Incorporating Silicon Carbide high-speed device construction into Schottky barrier diodes (SBDs) makes it possible to achieve withstand voltages greater than 600V (in contrast to ~200V with silicon SBDs).

 As a result, replacing existing mainstream PN junction diodes (fast recovery types) significantly reduces recovery loss, contributing to lower noise and greater compactness in passive components, such as coils.
 This is due to increased power supply efficiency and higher frequency operation.
 This ensures support for power factor correction circuits (PFCs) and rectifier bridges, making them suitable for a wider range of applications, including AC, power supplies, solar power conditioners, EV rapid chargers.